Palmyra offensive (May 2015): Aftermath – Summer 2015 Ba'athist military offensive

+In early July 2015, the Syrian military launched an offensive in an attempt to retake Palmyra, advancing up to 5 km from the city.
+On 5 August 2015, the town of Al-Qaryatayn was captured by the ISIL militants.
+Capturing al-Qaryatayn was important to ISIL because the town is one of many along the Damascus-Homs Highway.
+On 6 August 2015, ISIL abducted 230 civilians, including at least 60 Christians from al-Qaryatayn.
+ISIL fighters later advanced even further, taking control of Mahin and Huwwarin by 8 August, thus forcing hundreds of Christians to flee persecution by the terrorist group.
+By November, ISIL militants had reached the outskirts of Salamiyah and were planning to advance towards the city of Homs itself until the Syrian government supported by Russian airstrikes launched a counteroffensive to push back the ISIL militants.
+In March 2016, another offensive was launched to retake the historic city of Palmyra, and the Syrian Army regained control of the town on 27 March 2016.

 Mass executions

 During the offensive, ISIL conducted numerous executions.
 On 14 May, ISIL executed 26 civilians in Amiriya and al-Sukhnah for "dealing with the regime", of whom 10 were beheaded.
 The following day, another 23 civilians were executed in Amiriya, nine of them children.

 On 22 May, various pro-opposition sources in the city reported ISIL had executed between 150 and up to 280 government loyalists and soldiers in the streets and in the public square by a shot-to-the-head or beheading.
 The executions were part of a purge which ISIL initiated, after capturing Palmyra, where the jihadists were conducting door-to-door searches to find and kill all government supporters or fugitive soldiers.
 The pro-opposition activist group the SOHR put the number of killed in the city at 168, with another 600 soldiers and civilians detained, while state TV reported 400 people had been executed.
 The pro-government Al-Watan newspaper put the number of executed at 450 as of 25 May.
-According to a SAA soldier, ISIL beheaded the 19-year-old daughter of a general.
+According to an SAA soldier, ISIL beheaded the 19-year-old daughter of a general.

-In early July 2015, ISIS released a graphic video showing 25 teenage members of that group executing by shooting in the head a similar number of adult male captives dressed in dark fatigues and kneeling in front of them on the Palmyra theatre's stage area.
+In early July 2015, ISIS released a graphic video showing 25 members, some of whom appearing to be in their teens, each executing a captive dressed in dark fatigues in front of the Palmyra theatre's stage area.

 On 18 August 2015, ISIS beheaded a respected antiquarian, Khaled al-Asaad (aged 83), who had worked for over 50 years as head of antiquities in Palmyra and hung his body on a column in a main square of the historic site.
+ISIS claimed that Khaled al-Asaad was serving as "the director of idolatry" in Palmyra.